ClusterLabs/PAF/configuration.md

 please refer to the
 [official documentation](http://www.postgresql.org/docs/current/static/index.html).

-Next, it requires a template of the `recovery.conf` file ready to use on __all the nodes__.
+With PostgreSQL 11 and before, it requires a template of the `recovery.conf` file ready to use on __all the nodes__.
 You have to know that every single PostgreSQL instance will be started as a standby before one of them is picked by Pacemaker to be promoted as the master.
 Moreover, your cluster will move with switchovers, failovers, upgrade, etc. In short, each node should be able to be a standby.
 You can create such a template file suitable to your needs, the only requirements are:

   * have `standby_mode = on`
   * have `recovery_target_timeline = 'latest'`
   * a `primary_conninfo` with an `application_name` set to the node name

+If you are using PostgreSQL 12 and after, you don't need this template file.
+Just set the `primary_conninfo` parameter in the main configuration file.
+Note the `recovery_target_timeline` parameter is already set to `latest` by default.

 Moreover, if you rely on Pacemaker to move an IP resource on the node hosting the master role of PostgreSQL, make sure to add rules on the `pg_hba.conf` file of each instance to forbid self-replication.

+It is advised to put all these setups outside the `$PGDATA` to ease the procedure to rebuild standby without having to edit configuration files.
+Use `include` family parameters and eg. `hba_file`.

-Last but not least, during the very first startup of your cluster, the designated master will be the only instance stopped gently as a master.
+Last but not least, during the very first startup of your cluster, the designated master will be the only instance stopped gently as a primary.
 Take great care of this when you setup your cluster for the first time